open-loopback/loopback/README.md

   - `package.json` includes `"files": ["dist"]`, so only the built files are published.
   - The `"exports"` field maps:
-    - `@loopback/widget` → JS entrypoints and types
+    - `open-loopback` → JS entrypoints and types
-    - `@loopback/widget/style.css` → the built stylesheet
+    - `open-loopback/style.css` → the built stylesheet

 Make sure you are logged in (`npm login`) and have permission to publish packages under the `@loopback` scope.